Pallas’s Gull Latest News

 - It is the world’s largest black-headed gull and the third-largest species of gull in the world.

-- Scientific Name: Ichthyaetus ichthyaetus
+- Scientific Name: Ichthyaetus ichthyaetus.

-Pallas’s Gull Distribution
+Pallas’s Gull Habitat and Distribution

 - It breeds in colonies in marshes and islands from southern Russia to Mongolia.